nikmd23/CourtesyFlush/README.md

 PerfMatters.Flush
 =================

-The source for my PerfMatters.Flush NuGet package.
+The source for my CourtesyFlush NuGet package.

 ## Installation

-`PerfMatters.Flush` can be installed via NuGet:
+`CourtesyFlush` can be installed via NuGet:

 ```
-Install-Package PerfMatters.Flush -Pre
+Install-Package CourtesyFlush
 ```

-**NOTE**: `PerfMatters.Flush` is currently an alpha version pre-release.
-You must specify the `-Pre` option to install.

 ## Setup